 The most significant effect on the freshness of your coffee beans is air, light, and moisture.
 Air (primarily oxygen) makes coffee beans lose freshness quickly.

-This is why many big coffee roasteries will do something called “nitro-flushing.”
+This is why many big coffee roasteries will do “nitro-flushing.”
 This process involves flushing the bags of coffee beans with nitrogen to remove as much oxygen as possible and then sealing the bag to keep the beans fresher for longer.
-If you’re worried by the sound of nitro-flushing, don’t be, it’s perfectly normal.
+If you’re worried by the sound of nitro-flushing, don’t be.
+It’s perfectly normal.
 Nitro-flushing is highly preferred for freshness over using preservatives.

 Also, new, less tasty flavors will start to develop.
 Once this happens, you will have stale coffee beans.
 When you make a coffee with them, it will taste flat, woody, and papery.
 And for those lovers of dark roast coffees, unfortunately, they tend to go stale quicker than lighter roast coffee.
-This is because it’s more permeable, so air can get to it more easily.
+This is because air can get to it more easily because it’s more permeable.

 Does the Same Apply to Ground Coffee as Coffee Beans?

-This is why coffee roasters often recommend their customers get coffee grinders and freshly grind coffee when needed.
+This is why coffee roasters often recommend their customers purchase whole bean coffee and a coffee grinder.
+Freshly grind smaller portions for your morning cup of coffee.
 It will be fresher and, therefore, taste better.
 If you want to learn how to grind your coffee properly or how fine you should grind your coffee, click the link.

 Where to Store Coffee Beans?

-With all the above factors in mind, we want to limit as much air, light, and moisture as possible.
-So, if you’ve bought a bag of coffee, chances are it will be in an airtight bag.
-Before you open it, be sure to store it in a dark, dry place like a cupboard.
+Considering all the above factors, we want to limit as much air, light, and moisture as possible.
+If you’ve bought a bag of coffee, chances are it will be in an airtight bag.
+Before you open it, store it in a dark, dry place like a cupboard or pantry.

-Once you open it, if the bag can be resealed, great; just keep it in that and the cupboard, and you are good to go.
-If you cannot reseal the bag, transfer all the coffee into an airtight container – a Tupperware or even a ziplock bag will be adequate.
-If you want something a little nicer and easy to use, you can buy canisters designed to keep your coffee in.
+Once you open it, if the bag can be resealed, great; keep it in that and the cupboard, and you are good to go.
+If you cannot reseal the bag, transfer all the coffee into an air-tight sealed container.
+There are many canisters designed to keep your coffee in.
 Below are some of the ones I use and love.

 How Long do Coffee Beans Stay Fresh?

 There are two parts to this answer.
-How long do they stay fresh before you have opened the (airtight) bag?
-And, how long will they stay fresh after you’ve opened them?
+How long do they stay fresh before you have opened the (airtight sealed) bag?
+And how long will they stay fresh after you’ve opened them?

-Before you’ve opened the bag, this is a tricky one.
+This is a tricky one.
 I have two bags of coffee in my house right now.
-One I bought from a supermarket, it has a best before date of a year from now.
-The second I got from a specialty coffee roaster, it has a roasted date of 3 days ago (they roasted it the day I ordered it, then shipped it out, and it arrived two days later.
-Impressive, right!)
+One I bought from a supermarket has a best-before date of a year from now.
+The second I got from a specialty coffee roaster has a roasted date of 3 days ago (they roasted it the day I ordered it, then shipped it out, and it arrived two days later.
+Impressive, right!
 This bag states, “best enjoyed within three months.”

-I have a friend who roasts coffee for a supermarket, and I asked her why the supermarket coffee had a longer best before date on it.
+I have a friend who roasts coffee for a supermarket, and I asked her why supermarket coffee had a longer best-before date on it.
 It’s a combination of reasons.
 First, coffee is classed as an ambient product, meaning processed.
 Ambient products can be bought in larger quantities and stored longer because they last longer and don’t require refrigeration.

-After you’ve opened the bag, I recommend using coffee beans within the first three months after being opened from their bag, even if stored in an airtight container.
-But some people will say if you use within the first six months after opening then you’re good.
-Even then though, you will still lose some of the taste and aroma.
+I recommend using coffee beans within the first three months after being opened from their bag, even if stored in an airtight container.
+But some people will say that if you use it within the first six months after opening, you’re good.
+Even then, you will still lose some of the taste and aroma.

 Don’t Use Beans the Day After Being Roasted

-You may think I’m being ridiculous now, and perhaps I am, but if we’re talking about coffee freshness, you may as learn about resting coffee.
+You may think I’m being ridiculous now, and perhaps I am, but if we’re talking about coffee freshness, let’s touch on resting coffee.

-To keep it short, when coffee is roasted, chemical reactions occur and cause carbon dioxide to be released from the coffee beans.
+To keep it short, when coffee is roasted, chemical reactions occur.
+This causes carbon dioxide to be released from the coffee beans.
 A lot of this can’t escape from inside the beans right away.
-In the first few days after roasting, the coffee still releases quite a bit of carbon dioxide, but this will begin to slow down.
+The coffee releases quite a bit of carbon dioxide in the first few days after roasting, but this will begin to slow down.

 This is the purpose of those tiny valves on the bag.
-So, let the coffee rest for 3 – 5 days after it’s been roasted to hit that sweet spot of maximum coffee deliciousness.
+Let the coffee rest for 3 – 5 days after it’s been roasted to hit that sweet spot of maximum coffee deliciousness.